flyway/flywaydb.org/documentation/configfiles.md

 # Flyway Pro and Flyway Enterprise only
 # flyway.errorHandlers=

+# Rules for the built-in error handler that lets you override specific SQL states and errors codes from error to
+# warning or from warning to error.
+# Each error override has the following format: STATE:12345:W. It is a 5 character SQL state, a colon, the SQL
+# error code, a colon and finally the desired behavior that should override the initial one.
+The following
+# behaviors are accepted: W to force a warning and E to force an error.
+# For example, to force Oracle stored procedure compilation issues to produce errors instead of warnings,
+# the following errorOverride can be used: 99999:17110:E
+# Flyway Pro and Flyway Enterprise only
+# flyway.errorOverrides=

 # The file where to output the SQL statements of a migration dry run.
 If the file specified is in a non-existent
 # directory, Flyway will create all directories and parent directories as needed.
 # <<blank>> to execute the SQL statements directly against the database. (default: <<blank>>)
 # Flyway Pro and Flyway Enterprise only
 # flyway.dryRunOutput=

+# Whether to Flyway's support for Oracle SQL*Plus commands should be activated. (default: false)
+# Flyway Pro and Flyway Enterprise only
+# flyway.oracle.sqlplus=
 ```

 <p class="next-steps">